kudlatyIE/Sensi-ATM-web/README.md

 # Sensi-ATM-web
-Demo of ATM authentication with sensipass app
+Web demo of ATM authentication with sensipass app